 - Under current law, one of the requirements of forest management plans under M.S.
 Chapter 290C is that a property meet the definition of "forest land" to qualify for 2c classification.
-This definition states that, among other things, forest land does not include land enrolled in certain state and federal easement programs. - As understood, by removing the requirement that a property's forest management plan meet all the requirements of M.S.
-Chapter 290C, the proposal also removes the requirement that a property meet the "forest land" definition.
-This would allow land used for excluded purposes, including land enrolled in conservation easements that are currently not allowed, to become newly eligible for 2c classification if they meet the other requirements. - The amount of land that would become eligible for 2c classification under the proposal is unknown. - The classification rate for class 2c is one of the lowest at 0.65%.
+This definition states that, among other things, forest land does not include certain land enrolled in state and federal easement programs. - The proposal would allow land enrolled in easement programs to be eligible for 2c classification.
+The amount of land that would become class 2c under the proposal is unknown. - The classification rate for class 2c is one of the lowest at 0.65%.
 Properties changing from other property types to class 2c under the proposal would likely receive a lower classification rate than under current law. - The proposal would cause a shift in property taxes away from properties newly qualifying for class 2c managed forest land and onto all other properties, including homesteads. - As a result of property taxes shifting onto homesteads, property tax refunds paid by the state would increase by an unknown amount beginning in fiscal year 2028.